Women’s health physiotherapy

 • Vulval and pelvic floor pain disorders – vulvodynia, vaginismus, pain with sexual activity

-Physiotherapy can be a very effective treatment for these symptoms and in many cases is the first line treatment recommended before exploring other more invasive options.
+Physiotherapy can be a very effective treatment for these symptoms and in many cases is the first line of treatment recommended before exploring other more invasive options.

 You will be treated by a physiotherapist with specialist training in assessing and treating your symptoms.
 Your physiotherapist will be female and you will see the same physiotherapist each time you come for treatment.